 As no parties submitted comments on the margin calculation methodology used in the Preliminary Results, Commerce made no adjustments to that methodology in the final results of this review.Start Printed Page 19730

 Final Results of the Review

-This notice also serves as a reminder to parties subject to administrative protective orders (APO) of their responsibility concerning the disposition of proprietary information disclosed under APO as explained in the APO itself.
-See 19 CFR 351.305(a)(3).
-Timely written notification of the return/destruction of APO materials or conversion to judicial protective order is hereby requested.
-Failure to comply with the regulations and terms of an APO is a sanctionable violation.
+In accordance with 19 CFR 351.305(a)(3), this notice also serves as a reminder to parties subject to administrative protective order (APO) of their responsibility concerning the return or destruction of proprietary information disclosed under the APO, which continues to govern business proprietary information in this segment of the proceeding.
+Timely written notification of the return or destruction of APO materials or conversion to judicial protective order is hereby requested.
+Failure to comply with the regulations and terms of an APO is a violation subject to sanction.

 Notification to Interested Parties

 We are issuing and publishing these results in accordance with sections 751(a)(1) and 777(i)(1) of the Act, and 19 CFR 351.213(h) and 351.221(b)(5).